bubba-94/Chas-Academy-SUVx24/Course 5(Advanced System Development)/Workshop 01/Workshop01.md

 1. What is cloud computing and which are the three main types of cloud services?

+Cloud computing is the delivery of a selection of computing services over the internet, like storage, network, software and more.
+Cloud computing eliminates the need of physical infrastructure and allows flexibility and scalability.

 #### SaaS (Software as a Service)

   Is a cloud computing model provided and is ready to use over the internet.
 The provider hosts the software, security, updates and infrastructure.